Loudermilk (TV series): Distribution

 The series is distributed by Sony Pictures TV; and in Canada, Germany, Italy, the U.K. In the United States, Amazon Prime released the series in 2021, debuting Season 3 in the same year.
 Netflix aired the series in 2023 through June 2025 to notable success.
 Amazon Prime's streaming rights were not renewed in 2024 and have already expired.
+Tubi last aired the series for a year ending March 2026.

 A DVD Release of Season 1 was released in UK/Europe in 2018 on Via Vision Entertainment.
 No releases of Season 2 and 3 have been made on physical media.

 Future

 Though the cast was released from any contractual obligations to produce further episodes after the shutdown of Audience Network, co-creator Peter Farrelly has stated that "everybody wants to come back and do Season 4", and that a production network was being sought in October 2020.
 In total, Farrelly has envisioned seven seasons' worth of plotlines and character arcs.

-On March 2025, the show was added to Tubi.